Wexford Racecourse

 Main Races and Events At Wexford Racecourse

 The races are usually of Grade 2 level.
-At Wexford continues to position itself in the Irish horseracing scene, it is increasingly drawing in more competitive events with more prominent horses and jockeys and larger value prize pots.
+As Wexford continues to position itself in the Irish horseracing scene, it is increasingly drawing in more competitive events with more prominent horses and jockeys and larger value prize pots.

 Wexford Racecourse Address